structuredprediction/structuredprediction.github.io/SPNLP22/1_cfp.md

 Reviewing will be double-blind, and thus no author information should be included in the papers; self-reference should be avoided as well.
 Each submission will be reviewed by at least 2 program committee members.

 ### Important Dates
-- April 26, 2021: Workshop Paper Due Date
+- 28 February, 2022: Workshop Paper Due Date
-- May 28, 2021: Notification of Acceptance
+- 26 March, 2022: Notification of Acceptance
-- June 7, 2021: Camera-ready papers due
+- April 10, 2022: Camera-ready papers due
-- August 6, 2021: Workshop Dates
+- May 27, 2022: Workshop Date